ecourtial/jaw/README.md

 There are still a lot of basic features to be developed, but the ambition of this project is to:
 - Keep-up with the last version of PHP.
 - Keep-up with the last version of Symfony.
-- Keep-up with most of the good practices of Symfony (the less deprecations notices as possible).
+- Trying (yes, trying) to keep-up with most of the good practices of Symfony (i.e the less deprecations notices as possible).

 ## Stack :light_rail: